cse110-fa22-group29/cse110-fa22-group29/admin/misc/rules.md

 - All pull requests require 3 people to review the code being pushed to main.

 #### 2) Scheduling Meetings (Schedule at least one meeting as part of constructing your team agreement.)
-- Team will agree to meet at least once a week in person or on Zoom.
-Communicate 24 hours before scheduling a meeting to make sure anyone who needs to attend can make the meeting.
+- Members are expected to meet at least once a week with the group either in-person or on Zoom.
+Future meeting details will be determined within a 24 hours window.
 - Team members hosting the meeting will send out a reminder of the meeting with an agenda 2 hours before the meeting.

 #### 3) General Responsibilities for All Team Members